What Knowledge Gets Distilled in Knowledge Distillation?: Distillation methods studied

-(3) \textbf{CRD:} Contrastive representation distillation \citep{tian-iclr2020} proposed the following.
+(3) \textbf{CRD:} Contrastive representation distillation \cite{tian-iclr2020} proposed the following.
 Let $s(x)$ and $t(x)$ be the student's and teacher's penultimate feature representation for an image $x$.
-If $x$ and $y$ are two images from different categories, then $s(x)$ and $t(x)$ should be similar (positive pair), and $s(x)$ and $t(y)$ should be dissimilar (negative pair).
-A key for better performance is the number of negative samples $N$ used for each image. \citet{tian-iclr2020} use a memory bank of all the training data, which is constantly updated, to draw a large number of negative samples on the fly:
+If $x$ and $y$ are from different categories, then $s(x)$ and $t(x)$ should be similar (positive pair), and $s(x)$ and $t(y)$ should be dissimilar (negative pair).
+A key for better performance is drawing a large number of negative samples $N$ for each image, which is done using a contantly updated memory bank.